Nigella sativa L.

 In Russia and Poland seeds of Nigella damascena are sprinkled over cakes and breads.
 Nigella seeds contain 40% dry weight fixed oil.

-The seeds are used sparingly for flavour and aroma only.
+The seeds are used sparingly for flavour and aroma only, so will not have any significant nutritional value.

 Here are photos of black cumin seeds and true cumin seeds